I've used Java, C++, C#, GML, TI Basic, Lua, Python, JavaScript, HTML, and CSS

 At SCHS, a student going into Computer Science is expected to take AP Computer Science Principles sophomore year,

 AP Computer Science A junior year, and Game Design senior year.
-The technology teacher, Mrs. Sweeny, noticed that
+The technology teacher, Mrs. Sweeney, noticed that

 I was far ahead of anyone else at the school, and allowed me to take AP Computer Science A my sophomore year,

 skipping AP Computer Science Principles.
-I then learned Java my junior year.
+I then learned Java my sophomore year.

 I like Java.
 It's not my favorite language, mostly because I haven't used a good game engine using it.
 I definitely